-- Ankle pumps (See Appendix A). - Deep breathing with an incentive spirometer you will take this home. - You may shower per the instructions in the "Caring for Your Incision" section below. - You should continue taking a stool softener (i.e. Senokot S, Colace) until you are no longer on prescription pain medication.
+- Ankle pumps (See Appendix A). - Deep breathing with an incentive spirometer you will take this home. - You should continue taking a stool softener (i.e. Senokot S, Colace) until you are no longer on prescription pain medication.
 It is important to maintain a good bowel program since constipation can occur. - See Appendix B for information and examples on proper body positioning when sitting down, standing up and lying down.